sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 | ---- | ---- |
 | `PROMETHEUS_ENABLE` | Set to `true` for a Prometheus endpoint on `http://0.0.0.0:9273/metrics` |

+Please see the [separate instruction document](README-grafana.md) for step by step instructions on how to set up and configure a Grafana Dashboard.

 ## Message decoding introspection